LWB Medical Care Program

 - Medical Exchanges

 LWB holds medical exchanges between doctors and surgeons in the United States and physicians and hospitals in the countries where we work.
-Our first ever cardiac exchange trip is being held in May 2018 in Anhui, China.
-In 2017 our cleft exchange trip was held in Phnom Penh, Cambodia.
+Our first ever cardiac exchange trip was held in May 2018 in Anhui Province, China, and our most recent cleft exchange trip was held in Gansu Province, China.

 Featured success story: